Opencontour/Opencontour_mousum/docs/registration.md

 6. Click **Register Account**.

-    The system will send an activation link to registered email address.
+    The system will send an activation link to the registered email address.

 ## Existing User

-Existing users who already have the User ID and Password can sign up by clicking the Sign-Up link on the Sign in page.
+Existing users who already have a User ID and Password can sign up by clicking the Sign-Up link on the Sign in page.

 ## Reset Password